ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 Let me explain why I don't like the Inverted W.

-If you look at the pitching mechanics of pitchers who have had injury-plagued careers, then you will often see the Inverted W, with their Pitching Arm Side (aka PAS) elbow both above and behind their shoulders.
+If you look at the pitching mechanics of pitchers who have had injury-plagued careers, you will often see the Inverted W, with the PAS elbow both above and behind their shoulders.

 If I am correct about this, then I believe a number of young pitchers will experience problems as a result of making the Inverted W, especially if they are moved into, or continue to pitch in, the starting rotation.

-That includes Jeremy Bonderman of the Tigers and Anthony Reyes of the Cardinals.
-Pitchers who make the Inverted W include...
+Some of the pitchers who make the Inverted W include...

 - AJ Burnett